 - Communication skills through a positive collaborative environment in courses and stage productions, and through technical writing and training to gain computer-aided drafting skills.

 - Modern technology and industry trends through courses in electronics and controls for theatre, mechanical scenery, and theatrical and arena rigging.

 - Technical research that studies perennial scenery challenges, and solutions, to nurture new ideas and an innovative spirit of technical direction and production.

 Our program presents you with a blend of modern skills and design sensibilities, preparing you to be creative collaborators involved in all phases of the conceptualization and production of technical designs for a wide range of careers.Learn more about requirements in our Student Portal

 Theatre Technology students are assigned as production technical directors on four to five productions during their three-year program of study.
 You also receive production experience by serving in other roles: as the assistant technical director, master carpenter, properties master, and scenery technologist on stage productions.

 Numerous opportunities exist to design complex mechanical and automated effects as well as to work with the IATSE staff of the IU Auditorium while being exposed to touring productions.
-Summer production experience is available at the Brown County Playhouse, our professional summer theatre.
+Summer production experience is available at Indiana University Summer Theatre, our professional summer theatre.